mrmacright/Metal-HUD-Mobile-Config/README.md

 sudo xcodebuild -license
 ```

-### New iPhone or iPad isn't connecting?

-If your new iPhone or iPad isn’t appearing or showing any games, it’s usually because very new Apple devices (like upcoming iPhones or iPads) require a newer version of Xcode and Command Line Tools than what’s currently available from App Store.
+### Device shows “Connected (limited support)”

+If your device shows **Connected (limited support)**, Xcode may still be preparing the device or you may need a newer Xcode and command-line tools version (common with beta or very new iOS versions).

-You need to install the latest XCODE beta and Command Line tools here: https://developer.apple.com/download/
+1. Install the latest Xcode beta and command-line tools: https://developer.apple.com/download/

-Switch to the latest Xcode Beta and its Command Line Tools in Terminal:
+2. Switch to Xcode Beta in Terminal:
 ```
 sudo xcode-select -s /Applications/Xcode-beta.app/Contents/Developer
 ```
-Then verify your setup:
+3. Verify your setup:
 ```
 xcode-select -p
 xcodebuild -version
 ```

+> [!IMPORTANT]
-You should see a path ending in `Xcode-beta.app/Contents/Developer` and a recent build version (for example, `Xcode 26.x (or newer)`
+> You should see a path ending in `Xcode-beta.app/Contents/Developer` and a recent build version (for example, `Xcode 26.x` or newer)

 ## Known issues